brianpetro/obsidian-smart-connections/README.md

 ## Features

-Inspired by the ['Similar mems' feature from Mem.ai](https://get.mem.ai/mem-x), this plugin uses AI to find similar notes in your vault and display them in a pane.
+Inspired by the ['Similar mems' feature from Mem.ai](https://get.mem.ai/mem-x), this plugin uses AI to find similar notes in your vault and display them in real time.

 ## Installation